Adige-Calculations/OpenFOAM-handbook/src/9_browse-source-code/README.md

 ## Source code

-The source code of the solver and governing equations solved are described following the source code located in the directory ```$FOAM_SOLVERS```
+The source code of the solver (executable, not library) and governing equations solved are described following the source code located in the directory ```$FOAM_SOLVERS```

 Looking at the directory as example:

 ```sh
 tree /opt/OpenFOAM/OpenFOAM-v2206/applications/solvers/heatTransfer/buoyantBoussinesqSimpleFoam
 ```

 It will return the source code that builds the equation of your solver

 ```sh
 .
 ├── buoyantBoussinesqSimpleFoam.C